ims-systems-00/ims-kb/README.md

 git push origin development
 ```

-> Ocassionally it may be case you fail to publish the first time.
+> Ocassionally it may be a case you fail to publish the first time.
 In case you come accorss this issue then follow these steps.
 Otherwise, if successfull skip to [Final step](#final-step).

 If you find this kind of error or message that is somehow close to this,